JohnDeere/work-tracker/work-tracker-servlet/README.md

     <listener-class>com.example.WorkTrackerContextListener</listener-class>
 </listener>
 ```

+### Module support for Java 9 and later
+`requires com.deere.isg.worktracker.servlet;`

+This module does not expose javax.servlet because that is exposed to your apps in many ways.
+It is best for your app to require it directly from whichever package contains it so that we
+avoid duplication errors.

 ## Connection Limits (Flood Sensor)
 Request Bouncer requires Connection Limits to determine whether to reject a work if the work exceeds a particular limit.